simplygoodwork/gw.css-share-buttons/readme.md

 - Always use a trailing semicolon on the last declaration within a declaration block.
 - Any SASS functions (percentage, em etc) should have spaces between math operators.
 For example percentage(20 / 940) rather than percentage(20/940) for legability

-Lastly, when committing `CSS`, please compile with the following Terminal command: `sass --watch sass:css --style expanded --sourcemap=none`
+Lastly, when committing compiled `CSS` changes, please compile with the following Terminal command: `sass --watch sass:css --style expanded --sourcemap=none`